Flagship Specialized SHipping The Boat Transport Pros

 Sailboat Transport Preparation Guide

-When considering a Sailboat Transport project there are some areas that are uniqe to these boats that need to be addressed that are not covered in our other guides.
+When considering a Sailboat Transportation project there are some areas that are unique to these boats that need to be addressed that are not covered in our other guides.
 If you have not viewed our Powerboat Transport Guide or our Boat Transport Guide there is additional information contained in those.

 Height Issues When Transporting Sailboats

-On most sailboats height is not a issue until the boat gets up in the 40 foot range.
-There is deck gear that that presents problems that are unique to sailboats.
+Boat Transport SailBoat On most sailboats height is not an issue until the boat gets up in the 40’ range.
+There is deck gear that presents problems that are unique to sailboats.
 Stanchions, winches, bow and stern pulpits, even the helm sometimes sticks up a great deal.
-Every effort should be made to reduce the height as much as possible in sailboats that the overall loaded height exceeds 13.6 feet.
-At time this is not possible, or worth the effort.
-This is sometimes found when deck winches or other gear is bedded in really tough.
-Or sometimes the fasteners are not readily accessible for removal.
+Every effort should be made to reduce the height as much as possible in sailboats that the overall loaded height exceeds 13’6” if at all possible.
+This may not be possible is cases where deck winches or other gear is bedded in really tough or fasteners are not readily accessible for removal.
 Transporting Sailboats at times can be trying, but with a little effort, issues related to height can be avoided.
-Sailboats that are over height on the transport trailer will need a pole car and this can be costly.
-If the move is a short one say under 3-400 hundred miles most of the time it is more cost effective to transport the sailboat with a pole car over height, than it is to go through the effort of removing stubborn deck gear.
-It needs to be said here that using the proper equiptment is criticle when moving boats of all kinds.
-When height is a problem the correct trailer designed to transport oversize boats can save you the customer a great deal of money.
+Sailboats that are over height on the transport trailer may need a pole car and this increases the cost of the sailboat transport.
+If the move is a short one, under 400 hundred miles most of the time it is more cost effective to transport the sailboat with a pole car over height, than it is to go through the effort of removing stubborn deck gear.
+It needs to be said here that using the proper equipment is critical when moving boats of all kinds.
+When height is a problem the correct trailer designed for sailboats and an experienced driver to transport oversize boats assisting the loader can save you the customer a great deal of money.
+A Sailboat transportation company or sailboat shipping company usually does not carry tools adequate to prep your sailboat in this manner.

 Our Transporters Are Experts at Transporting Sailboats